edtankian97/microbiota_sialylation/README.md

 conda install -c bioconda hmmer prodigal pplacer pip3 install checkm-genome
 ```
-Download CheckM database and substitute /path/to/my_checkm_data to where the database is located.
-Then, execute CheckM script
+- Download and Configure the CheckM Database
 ```
 wget https://data.ace.uq.edu.au/public/CheckM_databases/checkm_data_2015_01_16.tar.gz
 export CHECKM_DATA_PATH=/path/to/my_checkm_data
 ```
-**Download missing genomes for contamination analysis and run CheckM**
+Replace */path/to/my_checkm_data* with the actual directory where the database is stored.

+### 1.3.4 Download Genomes and Run CheckM
 ```
 pwd #you should be in the directory genomes_download sed '1d' remain_CheckM_data_complete_with_NA.tsv > remain_CheckM_data_complete_with_NA_ID.tsv